oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

 # Apply Auto Scaling on an Autonomous AI Database

+_**Important:** This lab uses features which are not available on Oracle's Always Free databases.
+If you run this lab using an Always Free database you can only review the steps and later practice the steps using your organization’s own tenancy._

 ### **Introduction**

 In this lab, you will learn the benefits of auto scaling an Oracle Autonomous AI Database.
 This lab uses the existing SSB schema in Autonomous AI Database Lakehouse.
 The lab executes a PL/SQL procedure which loops through executing a query three times.
 You will be running this procedure from three SQL Developer Web worksheet sessions concurrently to see how the CPU is utilized with and without auto scaling.